 The Glass Garden residency is part of ‘…the lives we live’ pathway 2 that seeks to support artists working in partnership with local communities.
 Children from two local child and family projects Aosóg and Step by Step, in the nearby Smithfield and Stoneybatter areas, will be the participants in the project.
 The artist will lead the project in collaboration with Geraldine Nugent and Paul Ring alongside other team members from the family projects.
 The children will reflect on the social heritage of the Grangegorman area and campus and its recent evolution.
 They will also engage with the physical landscape of the new urban quarter in close proximity to the city, river and surrounding mountains.

-The project has been developed with Ann Curran and Anthony Haughey, lecturers of Photography in DIT Grangegorman.
-The children will participate in a series of specially designed workshops with the artist in the new photography facility alongside DIT Photography Technician Kate O’Brien and 2017 BA Photography graduate Alisha Doody.
+The project has been developed with Ann Curran and Anthony Haughey, lecturers of Photography in TU Dublin Grangegorman (DIT at the time.)
+The children will participate in a series of specially designed workshops with the artist in the new photography facility alongside TU Dublin Photography Technician Kate O’Brien and 2017 BA Photography graduate Alisha Doody.

 - Artist Bios

 Brian Cregan is a lens based artist who explores the potential of photography to represent our relationship with landscape, natural history and the built environment.

 Working independently on commissions and and assignments he has successfully collaborated on numerous projects with other artists,curators, educators, designers and architects.
 He also exhibits his work nationally and internationally, most recently at Highlanes Gallery as part of Beyond the Pale:The Art of Revolution in 2016.
 His work as an educator is integrated into his practice and often forms the inspiration for new work.

 He has been designing and facilitating photography and visual arts workshops since graduating from the DIT Photography BA Programme in 2012, where he received first class honours and the DIT Photography medal for best student.